UK Supreme Court: Prorogation of Parliament was unlawful | DW | 24.09.2019

 The UK Supreme Court ruled on Tuesday that Prime Minister Boris Johnson's decision to suspend Parliament was unlawful.
-The Supreme Court made a unanimous decision.
-No further appeal by the government is possible.
+The court ruled that Parliament can reconvene 'as soon as possible.'

 The UK Supreme Court ruled on Tuesday that Prime Minister Boris Johnson's decision to suspend Parliament was unlawful.